Don’t Pay Your Bills on Time? Your Car Could Get Repossessed

 Furthermore, many auto loan companies are installing what is known as a starter interrupter (a GPS-equipped black box) into the vehicles of borrowers with bad credit.
 If a borrower stops making payments, lenders can send a signal to the box, which turns it on and disables the vehicle by shutting off the starter.
 This makes it easy for lenders to repossess vehicles from borrowers who are behind on paying their bills.

-If you can avoid it, do everything you can to ensure your car isn’t repossessed.
+If you can avoid it, do everything you can to ensure you don’t have to deal with a repossessed car.
 Not only does it damage your credit but it also damages your quality of life, and is very stressful.
 At least we’re in Ontario though, and not Florida, for example, where yesterday a car dealership repossessed a car that had a nine-month-old baby in it.
 To top it off, doing so was completely in their legal rights, and they weren’t even charged (the baby was quickly returned to her mother, at least).

 Two Types of Auto Loan Repossessions

-This is known as the standard repossession, entailing that the debtor has either been struggling with paying his/her car payments on time, or has flat out refused to do so.
+This is known as the standard repossession of a vehicle, entailing that the debtor has either been struggling with paying his/her car payments on time, or has flat out refused to do so.
 This eventually leaves the lender with no other option than to hire a bailiff to repossess the vehicle.

 As expected, this category is for consumers who are aware that they won’t be able to pay off their auto loan, and willfully surrender their car.
 While this doesn’t change the amount owing on it, or the harm it will inflict to their credit score, it does however lead to a discussion between the lender and borrower, where they may be able to work out a payment plan.
-This also saves you, the borrower, from spending on extra expenses such as the creditor hiring a bailiff to collect the vehicle.
+This also saves you, the borrower, from spending on extra expenses such as the creditor hiring a bailiff for the repossession of a vehicle.

 It is mandatory for you to remember as a borrower that taking an auto loan comes with certain legal responsibilities.
 If you can predict that paying your bills on time will be a nearly impossible endeavour, do everything in your power to create some sort of payment schedule, or find any other alternative to repossession, as it severely damages your credit score, and potentially loses you the money you’ve put into the vehicle thus far.